Ivory Coast (Côte d'Ivoire)

-In 2019, the economic partnership agreement between Côte d’Ivoire and European Union for customs tariffs dismantling is effective since January 2019.
+The economic partnership agreement between Côte d’Ivoire and the European Union (EU) for customs tariffs dismantling is effective since January 2019.

-According to this economic agreement, the products from the European Union covered by the tariff lines concerned, are duties free when imported in Ivory Coast.
+According to this economic agreement, the products from the European Union covered by the tariff lines concerned are duties free when imported in Côte d’Ivoire.

-The exemption only concerned the customs duties, excepted the community levies, statistical duty and domestic consumption taxes due on importations.
+The exemption only concerns the customs duties, excepting the community levies, statistical duty, and domestic consumption taxes due on importations.

 The statistical duty is levied together with the customs duties during the customs clearance procedures of imported goods.